 Cotton is the most popular natural fabric out there, making its way into about 33% of all textiles.

-While all cotton is a vegan fabric, the ways much of it is produced can take its toll on our other-than-human friends.
+While all cotton is a vegan fabric, the ways in which it is produced can take a toll on our non-human friends.

-Conventional cotton has been known to not only require a lot of water and chemical inputs, but it’s also been shown to have adverse effects on animals like buffalos, chickens, cows, goats, mice, pigs, and humans.
+Conventional cotton has been known to not only require a lot of water and chemical inputs, but it’s also been shown to have adverse effects on animals like buffalos, chickens, cows, goats, mice, pigs, as well as humans.

 One of the biggest issues with conventionally-grown cotton is that it’s one of the biggest consumers of pesticides—many of which are known carcinogens.